The Internal Model Principle of Time-Varying Optimization: The parameter-feedback problem

-The result provides a full characterization of all parameter-feedback algorithms that ensure exact asymptotic tracking.
-In words, $x = H_c(\theta)$ is a parameter-feedback algorithm if and only if it zeros the gradient everywhere in a neighborhood of the critical point.
-As a byproduct, the result also provides a necessary and sufficient condition for the solvability of the parameter-feedback problem: the problem is solvable if and only if the set of solutions to the system of equations $0 = \nabla_x f(x, \theta)$ can be expressed, everywhere in a neighborhood of the origin of $\Theta$, as the graph of a function $x = H_c(\theta).$ Finally, the theorem provides an explicit form for the desired parameter-feedback algorithm~\eqref{eq:parameter_feedback}: this is given by $x(t) = H_c(\theta(t));$ this algorithm ensures that, for all initial states $\theta(0)$ sufficiently close to the origin, $y(t) \rightarrow 0$ as $t \rightarrow \infty.$ In this sense, Theorem~\ref{thm:solvability_parameter_feedback} provides a complete answer to Problem~\ref{prob:parameter_feedback}.
+The theorem shows that the existence of a parameter-feedback algorithm is dependent upon the existence of a mapping that zeros the gradient.
+An application of this theorem is illustrated in Example~\ref{ex:Hc_maynot_exist}, which shows that a parameter-feedback algorithm may fail to exist in some circumstances.
+The theorem also provides a full characterization of all parameter-feedback algorithms that achieve asymptotic tracking.
+Loosely speaking, $x = H_c(\theta)$ is a parameter-feedback algorithm if and only if it zeros the gradient on the limit set of the exosystem.
+As a byproduct, the result also provides a necessary and sufficient condition for the solvability of the parameter-feedback problem: the problem is solvable if and only if the set of solutions to the system of equations $0 = \nabla_x f(x, \theta)$ can be expressed, at all limit points of the exosystem, as the graph of a function $x = H_c(\theta).$ We present a set of sufficient conditions for this to hold in Section~\ref{sec:sufficient_conditions}.

+By Theorem~\ref{thm:solvability_parameter_feedback}, the problem of designing a parameter-feedback algorithm for exact asymptotic tracking can be reduced to that of finding a mapping $x = H_c(\theta)$ that zeros the gradient.
+Therefore, we have the following.

+\textit{Answer to Problem~\ref{prob:minimal_knowledge_parameter}:} When a parameter-feedback algorithm exists, the minimal knowledge needed to design such an algorithm is (O2).
+Notice that assumption (E1) is implicitly required for~\eqref{eq:parameter_feedback} to be implementable.

 We illustrate the applicability of the result and the necessity of the provided condition in the following example.

 \begin{example} Consider an instance of~\eqref{eq:optimization_objective_f} with $n=p=1,$

 See Fig.~\ref{fig:f_df}(a) for an illustration of this function.
 For $\theta=0,$ the optimization problem associated with~\eqref{eq:example_parameter_feedback} admits two critical points: $x^\star_{\circ,1} = \frac{1}{\sqrt{3}}$ and $x^\star_{\circ,2} = -\frac{2}{\sqrt{3}};$ indeed, it follows from direct inspection that $\nabla_xf(x^\star_{\circ,1},0)=0$ and $\nabla_xf(x^\star_{\circ,2},0)=0.$ At the critical point $x^\star_{\circ,1},$ a function $H_c(\theta)$ as in~\eqref{eq:gradient_condition} does not exist.
 This can be visualized with the aid of Fig.~\ref{fig:f_df}(b): if $\theta=0$ is perturbed to $\theta+\epsilon,$ $\epsilon>0,$ the graph of $\nabla_xf(x,0)$ (illustrated in Fig.~\ref{fig:f_df}(b)) shifts upward and the equation $\nabla_xf(x,\epsilon)=0$ no longer admits a solution in a neighborhood of $x^\star_{\circ,1}.$